 In December 2011, the Company entered into a noncancelable operating lease that included certain tenant improvement allowances and is subject to base lease payments, which escalate over the term of the lease, additional charges for common area maintenance and other costs.
 The lease expires in May 2017 and the Company has an option to extend the lease for a period of five years.
-Rent expense for the three months ended March 31, 2015 and 2014 was \$0.1 million.
+Rent expense for the three months ended September 30, 2015 and 2014 was \$0.1 million.
+Rent expense for the nine months ended September 30, 2015 and 2014 was \$0.3 million and \$0.1 million, respectively.

 In conjunction with this lease, the Company borrowed \$2.0 million under a subordinated unsecured convertible promissory note issued to the venture arm of its landlord.
 The convertible promissory note carried an annual interest rate of 8.0% and matured at the earlier of (i) May 2015, (ii) a liquidation event, or (iii) the closing of an initial firm commitment underwritten public offering of the Company's common stock pursuant to a registration statement under the Act, at which time all outstanding principal and accrued interest amounts would be due, unless previously converted.
-As of March 31, 2015 and December 31, 2014, the outstanding principal balance of the convertible promissory note was \$2.0 million.
-As of March 31, 2015 and December 31, 2014, the accrued interest on the convertible promissory note was \$0.5 million.
-The convertible note and accrued interest was repaid in full on May 13, 2015 in connection with the Company's IPO (see Note 5).
+In May 2015, the \$2.0 million outstanding principal balance of the convertible promissory note and the \$0.5 million accrued interest on the convertible promissory note was repaid in full in connection with the Company's IPO.

-Future minimum payments under the non-cancelable operating lease as of March 31, 2015 were as follows (in thousands):
+Future minimum payments under the non-cancelable operating lease as of September 30, 2015 were as follows (in thousands):

 Operating Lease

-2015 \$ 446
+2015 \$ 149

 2016 610

 2017 231

-\$ 1,287
+\$ 990